 On January 11, 2021, the Healthy Washington — Roadmap to Recovery plan became the governing structure for Washington state’s reopening efforts.
-This new plan divides the state into eight regions and uses a two-phase approach to reopening.
-As of February 15, 2021, all eight regions of the state are in Phase 2.
-However, it is important to remember that the phase designation is fluid and subject to change.
+Initially, the plan divided the state into eight regions and used a two-phase approach to reopening.
+Between February 15 and March 21, 2021, all eight regions of the state were in Phase 2.
+However, on March 22, 2021, the entire state moved to a less-restrictive Phase 3 and resumed a county-by-county, instead of regional evaluation approach.
+It is important to remember that the phase designation is fluid and subject to change.

-Regions in Phase 2 can resume in-person public meetings, subject to certain requirements and restrictions found in Proclamation 20-28.14, Open Public Meetings Act and Public Records Act Proclamations (December 8, 2020) and the state’s Miscellaneous Venues – COVID-19 Requirements, which was revised on February 1, 2021.
+Regions in Phase 2 and 3 can resume in-person public meetings, subject to certain requirements and restrictions found in Proclamation 20-28.14, Open Public Meetings Act and Public Records Act Proclamations (December 8, 2020) and the state’s Miscellaneous Venues – COVID-19 Requirements, which was revised on February 1, 2021 and again on March 17, 2021.

-For Phase 2 regions in general, public agencies such as school boards can now add an in-person component to their public meetings if they:
+For Phase 3 counties, public agencies such as school boards can add an in-person component to their public meetings if they:

 The Miscellaneous Venues guidance identifies 16 requirements, which the guidance calls General Requirements that a venue must satisfy before it can operate, including the four listed above.
+The 16 requirements were not revised with the addition of Phase 3.
 Some of these requirements may not apply to your board’s public meeting or the venue in which it will be held.
 For example, if the board will not be serving food or beverages during its meeting, then it need not comply with the requirements applicable to food service.

 Before holding an in-person meeting, please review all 16 General Requirements and evaluate the availability of meeting venues that allow for implementation of the applicable safety requirements.
 Work with your legal counsel, health and safety advisors, facility staff, and others to determine: